AgoraCyber/ethbind-rs/README.md

 ## Generator

-The binding processor generates arbitrary target code by calling the corresponding code generator,The code generator is a rust structure that implements [`Generator`](src/gen.rs) trait.
+The binding processor generates arbitrary programming languages codes by calling the corresponding `generator`,The code generator is a rust structure that implements [`Generator`](src/gen.rs) trait.

 So far, the only official generator is the `rust` bind code [`Generator`](src/gen/rust.rs), you can easily use this generator in your Rust code in two ways: